AllanPooley/logan/README.md

 # Logan

-Gatsby Boilerplate which uses the Headless CMS [Prismic](https://prismic.io/).
-Named after a wizard 🧙
+- Gatsby Boilerplate which uses the Headless CMS [Prismic](https://prismic.io/).
+- Named after a wizard 🧙
+- Built and used by the folks at [Little & Big](https://www.littleandbig.com.au/).

 ## Getting Started